sashinpivotal/git-tips/README.md

 -rw-r--r-- 1 Administrator 197121   95 Jul 19 17:26 known_hosts.old
 ```

+- Copy the content of "id_rsa.pub" file
+- Now go to your BitBucket website, click Settints button in the top-right corner
+- Select Workspace settings
+- Select SSH Keys
+- Click Add Key button
+- Enter description of this key to the Label: i.e. my VM ssh key
+- Paste the content of "id_rsa.pub" file to the Key area
+- Click Add key at the right bottom corner

+- Now you should be able to use ssh for cloning and pushing

 ## How to make remte repository for the local Git project